Byzanteam/jet-actions/add-update-pr-comment/README.md

-# Pull request comment operation
+# Add or update pr comment

 ## Description
 - This action is used to add or update a pr comment